In this disorder, the person has a sensation of movement or spinning that is often described as dizziness.

 Our experience is that only verapamil is used extensively.
-Galapentin is also a calcium channel blocker (not a GABA agonist despite the name).
+Gabapentin is also a calcium channel blocker (not a GABA agonist despite the name).

-Diuretics Carbonic anhydrase inhibitors such as acetazolamide, topiramate, and combinations such as HCTZ-Triamterine are commonly used to treat Meniere’s disease.
+Diuretics Carbonic anhydrase inhibitors such as acetazolamide, topiramate, and combinations such as HCTZ-Triamterene are commonly used to treat Meniere’s disease.

 They may also have some efficacy in migraine headaches and episodic ataxia.
-A potassium channel blocker, 3-4 DAP and its close relative, 4AP, has been reported to be helpful for people with ataxia and decreasing nystagmus.
+A potassium channel blocker, 3-4 DAP, and its close relative, 4AP, have been reported to be helpful for people with ataxia and decreasing nystagmus.

-This drug is sometimes used for fatigue in MS, as well as a rare neuromuscular disorder (Eaton Lambert).
+This drug is sometimes used for fatigue in MS and is a rare neuromuscular disorder (Eaton Lambert).

-Side effects include headache, perioral fatigue and / or distal paresthesia 30-60 minutes after a dose, difficulty sleeping.
+Side effects include headache, perioral fatigue and, distal paresthesia 30-60 minutes after a dose, difficulty sleeping.

 Overdosing can cause seizures.
 4-AP is a similar agent that has better absorption from the CNS.